 We are very pleased to announce our eighth team to this region of Peru.
-The team will provide health care and health education services primarily in remote high-Andean as well as undeserved suburbs and communities around Urubamba in the Sacred Valley Region.
+The team will provide health care and health education services primarily in the remote high-Andean region as well as underserved suburbs and communities around Urubamba in the Sacred Valley Region.

 During the November 2016 mission trip, the team provided services to more than 1200 patients.
 (60% Patients under 18 and 40% over 18 years old).These encounters included medical, dental, and vision treatment and education, and were well received.
 Our program will focus on building upon our previous work, providing medical/dental care and health education to local community members and leaders.

 Our goal is to continue helping them improve their individual and community health through culturally sensitive and feasible means.
 We plan to expand our reach by both increasing health knowledge in the people we have already established a relationship with, as well as reaching additional communities as we can.